epasseto/First-Udacity-Datascience-Blog/index.md

-## First Project Udacity Datascience Course, GitHub Page
+## First Project for Udacity Datascience Course

+---

 Link for maintaining the content of this blog [here](https://github.com/epasseto/First-Udacity-Datascience-Blog/edit/gh-pages/index.md).